spack/spack/lib/spack/docs/getting_started.rst

 Installation
 ------------

-Getting spack is easy.
+Getting Spack is easy.
 You can clone it from the `github repository
 <https://github.com/llnl/spack>`_ using this command:

 .. code-block:: console